sonnygeorge/semantic-steve/README.md

 **The main UX idea we are trying dial in:**

-The user, in theory will only see our stringified representation of the environment.
-Our stringified representation will show the user what "things" (blocks, biomes, etc.) are around them in the "distant surroundings".
+The user, in theory, will only see our stringified representation of the environment.
+Our stringified representation will show the user what "things" (blocks, biomes, etc.) are around them in the "immediate" and "distant" "surroundings".

 The idea is that, cognitively, one "explores" simply by going towards ("approaching") things that lead you to believe that a given direction is more promising for you goal.